Gabriella439/post-rfc/sotu.md

 * Excellent project isolation (including compiler isolation)
 * Global caching of shared dependencies to avoid wasteful rebuilds
-* Easily add local repositories or remote Github repositories as dependencies
+* Easily add local repositories or remote GitHub repositories as dependencies

 `stack` is also powered by Stackage, which is a very large Hackage mono-build that ensures that a large subset of Hackage builds correctly against each